-- Power-up Initialization This stage contains ladder rung tasks performed once at power-up.
-Its last rung resets the stage, so this stage is only active for one scan (or only as many scans that are required) - Main Process This stage sequence controls the heart of the process or machine.
+- Powerup Initialization This stage contains ladder rung tasks done just once at powerup.
+Its last rung resets the stage, so this stage is only active for one scan (or only as many scans that are required). - Main Process this stage sequence controls the heart of the process or machine.
 One pass through the sequence represents one part cycle of the machine, or one batch in the process. - E-Stop and Alarm Monitoring This stage is always active because it is watching for errors that could indicate an alarm condition or require an emergency stop.
-It is common for this stage to reset stages in the main process or elsewhere, in order to initialize them after an error condition. - Operator Interface This is another task that must always be active and ready to respond to an operator.
-It allows an operator interface to change modes, etc., independent of the current main process step.
+It is common for this stage to reset stages in the main process or elsewhere, in order to initialize them after an error condition. - Operator Interface this is another task that must always be active and ready to respond to an operator.
+It allows an operator interface to change modes, etc. independently of the current main process step.